 After dinner, we drove down the road a bit to the pier where Noah showed us his boat.
 I carried Namine on, just like I would do the next day.
 It was a bit tricky, but I never lost my footing and I was confident it would go well in the morning.
 Namine sat down on a cooler in the back of the boat until it was time to carry her back onto the pier, where her wheelchair waited.

 We woke up at about 3:30 in the morning and headed to the docks, tired but very excited.
-Noah and Janet were all ready to go, so we got on the boat and hit the
+Noah and Janet were all ready to go, so we got on the boat and hit the road water.

 When we got out to open water, Noah really opened the engine up — that’s what it felt like to us, anyway.
 Janet had told us we’d be going about 30 miles an hour, but it definitely feels different on the water.